Turkey Photovoltaic (Solar PV) Market in 2015. The way ahead.

 Answer to this question are looking investors, analysts, EPC contractors and other solar market participants.
 A lot of pros and cons can be given from supporters and haters of both market segments.

-Licensed market segment on the one hand is more sustainable, stable and predictable way of any PV market development.
-Projected licensed photovoltaic power plants could be integrated into the national power and grid system without significant surprises and imbalances, because their power production has been initially well calculated and assumed in licensing and permitting process.
-On the other hand the process for issuing all necessary permits to start construction is very slow in Turkey at the moment.
+On the one hand, the licensed market segment is a more sustainable, stable and predictable way of any PV market development.
+Projected licensed photovoltaic power plants could be integrated into the national power and grid system without significant surprises and imbalances because their power production has been initially well calculated and assumed in the licensing and permitting process.
+On the other hand, issuing all necessary permits to start construction is very slow in Turkey at the moment.
 Improvements in this process are expected in 2015.
-Turkish administration has approved in the beginning of December 2014 construction of 2 licensed photovoltaic power plants with total capacity of 13 MW and this fact is positive signal for development of licensed market segment in the country.
+Turkish administration has approved at the beginning of December 2014 construction of 2 licensed photovoltaic power plants with a total capacity of 13 MW.
+This fact is a positive signal for the development of a licensed market segment in the country.

 Unlicensed market segment has the advantage that photovoltaic power projects under 1 MW could be easily developed and connected to the gird compared to licensed projects in any place in the country.
-At the moment prevailing majority of cumulative installed photovoltaic capacity in Turkey is belonging to unlicensed solar installations.
-However this may lead to concentration of large number of solar projects in the sunniest areas of Turkey or in the areas where government administration and DSO's are managing better with permitting process.
-This finally could lead to bubble of projects and imbalances into the national power and grid system.
+Currently, the prevailing majority of cumulative installed photovoltaic capacity in Turkey belongs to unlicensed solar installations.
+However, this may lead to a concentration of many solar projects in the sunniest areas of Turkey or in the areas where government administration and DSO's are managing better with the permitting process.
+This finally could lead to the bubble of projects and imbalances into the national power and grid system.

-Turkey has very good solar resource potential as the geographical location is highly favorable for the utilization of solar energy.
+Turkey has excellent solar resource potential as the geographical location is highly favourable for utilising solar energy.
 According to studies done by EIE, Turkey's average annual total sunshine is 2,640 hours (total daily 7.2 hours), average total radiation intensity 1,311 kWh / m²-year (daily total of 3.6 kWh / m²) has been identified with the help of Government Meteorology Affairs General Directorate (DMI)’s measured sunshine duration and radiation intensity between 1966-1982 years.